-Concurrent runs are multiple runs of which the time horizo are identical.
-The begin and e times, and timestep length, a
+Concurrent runs are multiple runs of which the time horizons are identical.
+The begin and end times, and timestep length, are the same for all runs.

-- Open the MRM Dialog by menu bar or click on the M - In the Multiple Run Contr ration Edit... or right-mo and select Edit...
+- Open the MRM Dialog by selecting Control MRM Control Panel... from the main RiverWare menu bar or click on the MRM button on the toolbar. - - In the Multiple Run Control dialog highlight the concurrent configuration and select Configuration Edit... or right-mouse click on the highlighted configuration to bring up a context menu and select Edit...